dpipstudio/botwave/README.md

 - [bw_custom](https://github.com/dpipstudio/bw_custom)
 - (Wire or antenna)

-## Installation

-> [!WARNING]
-> **Warning**: Using BotWave involves broadcasting signals which may be subject to local regulations and laws.
-It is your responsibility to ensure that your use of BotWave complies with all applicable legal requirements and regulations in your area.
-Unauthorized use of broadcasting equipment may result in legal consequences, including fines or penalties.
->
-> **Safety Note**: To minimize interference and stay within your intended frequency range, it is strongly recommended to use a band-pass filter when operating BotWave.
->
-> **Liability**: The author of BotWave is not responsible for any damage, loss, or legal issues that may arise from the use of this software.
-By using BotWave, you agree to accept all risks and liabilities associated with its operation and broadcasting capabilities.
->
-> Please exercise caution and ensure you have the proper permissions, equipment, and knowledge of regulations before using BotWave for broadcasting purposes.

 > [!NOTE]
 > We have a W.I.P wiki that explains some basics about BotWave.
 We recommand reading it at least once: [`/wiki`](https://github.com/dpipstudio/botwave/wiki)

+> [!WARNING]
+> - BotWave broadcasts FM signals, which may be regulated in your area.
+> - Always check local laws before use; unauthorized broadcasts may incur fines.
+> - Use a band-pass filter to minimize interference.
+> - Author not responsible for legal issues or hardware damage.
+> - Check the FAQ for more informations [`/wiki/FAQ`](https://github.com/dpipstudio/botwave/wiki/FAQ)

+# Installation

 For debian-like systems, we recommand using our automatic installation script, for other operating systems, you're on your own.